ebu/ear-production-suite/README.md

 ```
 Substituting paths as needed if you have not installed to the default locations.

+### Apple silicon support
+Although the project has been successfully cross-compiled from an intel based machine (via the `macos-default-arm64` preset), we do not currently have access to an Apple Silicon mac, so support is currently considered experimental.
+Please report any issues you encounter.

 ## Building from source

 ### Using vcpkg and cmake presets